yoctoproject/poky/documentation/ref-manual/variables.rst

       reduce pseudo's overhead.
 A path is ignored if it matches any prefix in the list and can include partial directory (or file) names.

+   :term:`PSEUDO_INCLUDE_PATHS`
+      A comma-separated (without spaces) list of path prefixes that should be included by pseudo when monitoring and recording file operations, in order to avoid problems with files being written to outside of the pseudo context and reduce :ref:`pseudo <overview-manual/concepts:Fakeroot and Pseudo>`'s overhead.
+      A path is included if it matches any prefix in the list and can include partial directory (or file) names.

    :term:`PTEST_ENABLED`
       Specifies whether or not :ref:`Package